From Continuity to Smoothness

 respectively.
 The smooth manifold \(M(n, \mathbb{R})\) is the ambient

-space inside which all of the classical matrix groups will be defined
+space inside which all of the classical matrix groups are defined,

 the one with respect to which matrix multiplication, determinant,